 Cuts to services

+There is no future funding settlement for the local authority public health grant past 2019/20 and no solution from the government to the very urgent demand being seen in sexual health services now.
 These funding cuts are short-sighted and ill-thought through.
 They’ll ultimately lead to extra pressures on the health and social care system, as transmission of HIV and STIs continues.

 What we want